SRSG-Workshops/spreadsheets/index.md

 - How to do statistics and formulas in spreadsheets, or
 - How to plot graphs using spreadsheets.

 There are many good tutorials available online on these topics.
-If you're looking to learn any of the above, a good reference is [Head First Excel](https://www.amazon.com/Head-First-Excel-learners-spreadsheets/dp/0596807694/ref=sr_1_1?ie=UTF8&qid=1491594584&sr=8-1&keywords=head+first+excel), published by O'Reilly.
+If you are looking to learn any of the above, a good reference is [Head First Excel](https://www.amazon.com/Head-First-Excel-learners-spreadsheets/dp/0596807694/ref=sr_1_1?ie=UTF8&qid=1491594584&sr=8-1&keywords=head+first+excel), published by O'Reilly.

 > ## Getting Started